Available 24/7 | 0800 088 4170

 • The basement floor featured multiple layers, including a concrete slab, delta cavity drainage membrane, closed-cell insulation, wet underfloor heating, sand-cement screed.

-Trapped Moisture:
+Trapped moisture:

 • Initial investigations revealed moisture was trapped between the membrane and insulation, making traditional drying methods ineffective.